OSGeo/gdal/doc/source/drivers/vector/geojsonseq.rst

       :since: 3.8

       Whether to write
       NaN / Infinity values.
-Such values are not allowed in strict JSon mode, but some JSon parsers (libjson-c >= 0.12 for example) can understand them as they are allowed by ECMAScript.
+Such values are not allowed in strict JSON mode, but some JSON parsers (libjson-c >= 0.12 for example) can understand them as they are allowed by ECMAScript.

 -  .. lco:: AUTODETECT_JSON_STRINGS